TO THE MEMBERS

 d) Particulars of Loans, Guarantees and Investments:

-The details of Loans, Guarantees and Investments covered under the provisions of Section 186 of the Companies Act, 2013 are given in the notes to the Financial Statements.
+Details of Loans, Guarantees and Investments covered under the provisions of Section 186 of the Companies Act, 2013 are given in the notes to the Financial Statements.

 e) Related Party Transactions:

-All contracts/arrangements/transactions entered by the Company duringthefinancialyear with related parties were on an arms length basis.
+All contracts/arrangements/transactions entered by the Company during the financial year with related parties were on an arms length basis.

 All related party transactions are placed before the Audit Committee for their approval.
 Prior omnibus approval of the Audit Committee is obtained for the transactions which are of a repetitive nature.
 The transactions entered into pursuant to the omnibus and specific approvals are reviewed periodically by the Audit Committee.

-The Policy on related party transactions as approved by the Board may be accessed on the Companys websitehttps:// sumichem.co.in/pdf/20220603121214.pdf?v=1.0.
+The Companys Policy on related party transactions as approved by the Board may be accessed on the Companys website https://sumichem.co.in/pdf/25-26/modified related party transaction policy 2025 v6.pdf.

 f) Business Risk Management:

-The Board has formed Risk Management Committee pursuant to the provisions of Regulation 21 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 to identify and monitor risks faced by the Company.
 The Committee deliberates on the major enterprise and business risks identified by the management, analysis of their impact and mitigation measures for addressing the risks.
-The major risk areas relate to risks associated with material procurement and manufacturing operations, regulatory risks, cyber security / IT related risks, human resources related risks, currency risks, credit risks mainly relating to exports and insurance adequacy risks.
+The major risk areas identified relate to risks associated with material procurement and manufacturing operations, regulatory risks, cyber security / IT related risks, human resources related risks, currency risks, credit risks mainly associated with exports and insurance adequacy risks.

 The Board has adopted a formal mechanism for evaluating its performance as well as that of its Committees and individual Directors, including performance of the Chairman of the Board.
 As a part of this mechanism, a structured questionnaire, approved by the Companys Nomination and Remuneration Committee, is used to carry out evaluation of performance of the Board, Committees of Directors and individual Directors.
 The questionnaires take into consideration various criteria and factors.